Received an IRS Letter in Orange County? Here’s What It Means and What to Do

 The IRS says you owe money.
 This is your first bill for unpaid taxes.

 What to do: Don’t ignore it.
-Call a local CPA to verify the amount, check for penalties, and explore resolution options.
+Call a local CPA to verify the amount, check for penalties, and settle tax debt if the notice includes a balance due.

 2. CP2000 – Underreported Income Notice